kbouwmee/baastofirebase/README.md

-* BaaS to Firestore migration utility
+# BaaS to Firestore migration utility

 This tool was created to quickly migrate data from BaaS to a Firestore database.

-** Configuration
+## Configuration
-Please edit the config.js file to make changes.
+Please create and edit a config.js file to make some settings.
 The following configuration items are supported:
 ```
 config.baas.org = 'demoorg';
 config.baas.app = 'demoapp';